Azure Arc overview

 - Experience Azure Arc by exploring the Azure Arc Jumpstart.

-- Learn about best practices and design patterns trough the various Azure Arc Landing Zone Accelerators.
+- Learn about best practices and design patterns through the Azure Arc Landing Zone Accelerators.

 - Understand network requirements for Azure Arc.